Irish National Congress

-The Irish National Congress is an Irish republican organisation formed in December 1989 to prepare for commemoration of the 75th anniversary of the 1916 Rising.
+The Irish National Congress is an Irish republican organisation formed in December 1989 to prepare for the commemoration of the 75th anniversary of the 1916 Rising.
 Its members work on a non-party political, non-sectarian basis for a united Ireland, and human rights.
 They campaign on various other issues such as justice and peace, investigations into political deaths of nationalists and civilians in Ireland, and Irish neutrality.

+History

-Its first public meeting was held in Liberty Hall in January 1990.
+In September 1989 political activist Oliver Kearney, Father Des Wilson, Nora Comiskey of Fianna Fáil, former Fianna Fáil member Richard Greene, Trade unionist Matt Merrigan, Green Party member Patricia McKenna and artist Robert Ballagh formed a committee which decided to launch an "Irish National Congress" in January 1990.
+The INC's first public meeting was held in Liberty Hall in January 1990.

 The leading national artist Robert Ballagh chaired the organisation for ten years and spoke on its behalf in the media.
 It has made various submissions to Irish government bodies on such matters as Seanad Éireann reform and other constitutional issues.